 - Write ALT text and descriptions for your videos;

-- Compress the image file size to a few kilobytes.
+- Compress the image file size to a few kilobytes to reduce loading times.

 3 Examples of companies that have an online knowledge base